RedBedHed/Homura/README.md

   <image src="/Art/Mitakihara_Snow.png" ></image>
 </p>

 <h6 align="center"><i>"I will save you.
 It's the one thing I wished for.
 It's how it all started.
-And now it's the only thing I have left to guide me" - Akemi Homura</i></h6>
+And now it's the only thing I have left to guide me." - Akemi Homura</i></h6>

 ## Index
 1. [Introduction](https://github.com/RedBedHed/Homura/tree/main#introduction)